Photo Credit: Sandra

 Dear Middle Child: You Have a Voice

-I wasn’t that child still trying to make her voice heard in the shadows of my sister, among many other people.
+You see, I wasn’t that child still trying to make my voice heard, while fighting in the shadows of my sister and other people.
 However, I never allowed that girl to break free.
-Instead, at the time, I didn’t deal with the issue at hand.
-The problem grew and I began to let others silence me.
+Instead, I didn’t deal with the issue at hand.
+The problem I had only grew, allowing others to silence me.
 I allowed them to silence my voice.
 I didn’t think what I had to say was important.
-My voice became smaller and smaller and smaller.
+My voice became smaller and smaller.
 I didn’t know my worth.
 I barely knew who I was.

 My room was my safe-haven: I stayed there for hours listening to music, speaking on the phone, writing music and poetry and short stories.
 I did everything under the sun.
 I semi-envied my sisters because from the outside looking in they had everything.
 The charm and the social approval.